-Subwoofers should not be installed in cabinets as they won’t make a good sound.
-The subwoofers will block the sound from moving around the room.
-Due to its power, the sound will remain in the enclosure or cabinets and can even cause unwanted vibrations and jiggling sounds.
+But subwoofers should not be installed in cabinets as they won’t make function properly.
+The subwoofers will block the sound from moving around the large room.
+Due to its power, the sound will remain in the enclosure or cabinets and can even cause unnecessary vibrations and jiggling sounds.

 How To Choose The Right Subwoofer For My Soundbar

-You can still choose the Subwoofer for your Soundbar by considering your existing Soundbar, additional speakers, and personal preferences.
+You can still choose the Subwoofer placement for your Sound bar by considering your existing Soundbar, additional other speakers, and personal preferences.

 The Bose SoundTouch 300, for example, is compatible only with an Acoustimass Subwoofer.
 They may be sold together or as separate products.